We've been featured in:

 In order to make a clinical negligence claim, certain criteria need to be met.
 Otherwise, your claim will not be valid.
 A duty of care is something that a surgeon owes to all of their patients.
 It means that surgeons must provide their patients with a service of reasonable skill and care.
 So, if you were in the care of a surgeon, they would have owed you this duty.
 It is when this duty is not adhered to and leads to harm or injury that a medical negligence claim is possible.

-Therefore, to hold a valid medical negligence claim, it is important that you satisfy the below criteria:
+Therefore, to hold a valid medical negligence claim, you must satisfy the following criteria:

 In some cases, the presence of a retained foreign object is an example of a surgical never event.
 Very often, these foreign bodies will need to be removed surgically, which means further injury to the patient.